Every team in world would miss Mane, says Klopp

 “Chelsea don’t look too much like they can struggle over several weeks and if somebody chases them, I don’t know if we will be there.

-“But if they do struggle, there will be somebody there and we will just try to get as many points as we can and see what is possible.”
+“But if they do struggle, there will be somebody there and we will just try to get as many points as we can and see what is possible.”—APP